Analysis | The White House has dodged questions for six straight days about when Trump last tested negative for the coronavirus

 Earlier this week, two officials familiar with the situation told The Washington Post that Trump had not been tested daily for the virus in recent months.

-In the six days before he announced his positive test Trump traveled to six different cities, including to Cleveland for the first presidential debate Sept.
+In the six days before he announced his positive test Trump traveled to six cities, including to Cleveland for the first presidential debate Sept.
 29.

 At least 34 White House staff members and other contacts have since tested positive for the virus, some of whom may have been infected at White House and Republican National Committee events late last month for Trump’s Supreme Court nominee Judge Amy Coney Barrett.

-On Friday, the nation’s top infectious-disease expert Anthony S. Fauci called the Barrett ceremony a “superspreader event.”
+On Friday, the nation’s top infectious-disease expert, Anthony S. Fauci, called the Barrett ceremony a “superspreader event.”

 “We had a superspreader event in the White House, and it was a situation where people were crowded together and were not wearing masks,” Fauci told CBS News.
 “So the data speak for themselves.”